-Astragalus may help those with chronic fatigue and as it has been shown to improve feelings of fatigue and tiredness (17).
+Astragalus may help those with chronic fatigue as it has been shown to improve feelings of fatigue and tiredness (17).

 Studies suggest that astragalus can help fight fatigue and improve extreme tiredness, especially in those undergoing chemotherapy (18).
 Studies suggest that zinc may help reduce or prevent fatigue in those undergoing chemotherapy (13).

-Zinc is required for a healthy skin integrity and barrier function.
+Zinc is required for healthy skin integrity and barrier function.
 As such, zinc supplementation might be beneficial for those with skin allergies like atopic dermatitis and eczema (5).